-(2) Since Section 408 decisions may be at the Director of Civil Works level or the District Commander level, depending on the estimated magnitude of the impacts of the proposed alterations on the relevant USACE projects, impartial decision making at all review levels must be ensured.
-In cases where the approval authority is at the level of the Director of Civil Works, and the district has accepted funds, the district, through the division, must provide sufficient information to assure the decision maker that the acceptance and expenditure of funds by the district have not affected the district's or the division's evaluation of the Section 408 request, either substantially or procedurally.
-This information must be included as part of the Summary of Findings for the Section 408 request.
+- a.
+Section 214 requires that the government ensure that the use of funds accepted under that statute does not impact impartial decision making, necessitating procedures in addition to those otherwise applicable to the consideration and evaluation of Section 408 requests. - b.
+A requirement applicable to all Section 408 requests is that if third party contracts are used to develop decision documents, such decision documents must be drafts only, and must be reviewed and adopted by USACE before any decision or recommendation is made. - c.
+Since Section 408 decisions may be at the Director of Civil Works level or the District Commander level, depending on the estimated magnitude of the impacts of the proposed alterations on the relevant USACE projects, impartial decision making at all review levels must be ensured.
+In cases where the approval authority is at the level of the Director of Civil Works, and the district has accepted Section 214 funds, the district, through the division, must provide sufficient information to assure the decision maker that the acceptance and expenditure of funds by the district under Section 214 have not affected the district's or the division's evaluation of the Section 408 request, either substantially or procedurally.
+Draft technical documents or draft decision documents resulting from the use of Section 214 funds must be reviewed and signed by unfunded reviewers prior to consideration by the Division or District Commander.
+No funds received under Section 214 will be expended for the Division Commander's or the District Commander's consideration and recommendation concerning a Section 408 request.